The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Concept Formalisms in More Detail

 \paragraph{Standard Aggregation Strategies.} Prior work has considered several choices of $G$, each operating on the same token-level activations (with the exception of [CLS], which uses separately trained concept vectors since sample-level and input token-level representations occupy different spaces): \begin{itemize} \item \textbf{[CLS]-only ($G_{\text{cls}}$):}

 Uses only the [CLS] token score.
-Since CLS tokens are trained to attend to all inputs, they are natural candidates for summarizing sample-level concepts, and this strategy has been widely adopted~\citep{nejadgholi2022proceduralfairnessuncoveringbiases, Yu2024LatentCE, Behrendt2025MaxPoolBERTEB}.
+Since CLS tokens are trained to attend to all inputs, they are natural candidates for summarizing sample-level concepts, and this strategy has been adopted in works such as \cite{Nejadgholi2022TowardsPF}, \cite{Yu2024LatentCE}, and \cite{Behrendt2025MaxPoolBERTEB}.

 \item \textbf{Mean pooling ($G_{\text{mean}}$):}